 Halo Winter Weight Sleepsack ~ $29 – $35

 My babes have worn HALO since birth, so I’m a big fan.
-Out of all the HALO swaddles and sleepsacks I have purchased, their “winter weight” sack is my fave.
-It’s their heaviest weight (TOG 2.5), super soft cotton, (doesn’t pill after washes) with a comfy quilted interior.
-My only qualm, I wish the sizing went through 24 mo.; we are bummed we’ve grown out of ours!
+Out of all the HALO swaddles and sleepsacks I’ve purchased, their “winter weight” sack is my fave.
+It’s their heaviest weight (TOG 2.5), made of super soft cotton, (doesn’t pill after washes) and has a comfy quilted interior.
+My only qualm is that I wish the sizing went through 24 months; we are bummed we’ve grown out of ours!

 Related: Best Kid’s Snow Boots

 Hanna Andersson Baby Wearable Blanket ~ $54, on sale $27

 In the midst of my search for a winter sleep sack, I discovered this gem from Hanna Andersson!
 Available in grey, cream and red.
 Not only is this sack gorgeous, but it’s amazing for climates where it gets freakin’ COLD.
 The outside is a quilted cotton and the zipper conveniently runs downward.
 Who wouldn’t want to sleep in a bundle of sherpa fleece?!

 Baby Deedee Sleep Nest Teddy ~ $40+ Top Pick

 Full disclosure: I received the Sleep Nest Teddy as a gift from Baby Deedee, and thank goodness I did.
 At ABC Kids Expo in October, I mentioned I was rounding up winter sleep sacks for our readers and they said I HAD to try the Teddy.
 They were so right!

 I love the shoulder snap openings the sleep nest is known for and the over-sized, dual-entry zipper.
 The best part is that I have washed it countless times at this point and the fleece is still lovely and plush.
 This is my current fave for my 1-year-old — he sleeps so well in this cozy sack (TOG Factor 2.5).